Modalities and Practitioners

 To find a raw feeding vet in your area go https://rfvs.info/find-a-vet/

-When the condition has cleared or improved, the animal will normally reject the plant extracts that
+When the condition has cleared or improved, the animal will normally reject the plant extracts that were previously chosen.

 Find out more about Ingraham Applied Zoopharmacognosy